University Athletic Association of the Philippines: Logo

 The previous UAAP logo features the university colors of the eight member-schools of the league in a circular formation.
 It also bears the year when the league was established, 1938, in the center.

 The seal changes every season where the university colors of the season host is placed on the very top.
 Nonetheless, the arrangement of the colors never changes.

-The colors of University of the Philippines (green and maroon), University of Santo Tomas (gold and white), Far Eastern University (green and gold), and National University (blue and gold) come first, clockwise.
-These are followed by the colors of Ateneo de Manila University (sky blue and white), De La Salle University (green and white), Adamson University (navy blue and white), and University of the East (red and white).
+The colors of the National University (blue and gold), Far Eastern University (green and gold), University of Santo Tomas (gold and white), and the University of the Philippines (green and maroon), come first counter-clockwise.
+These are followed by the colors of the University of the East (red and white), Adamson University (navy blue and white), De La Salle University (green and white), and the Ateneo de Manila University (sky blue and white).
+The arrangement of the school colors is based from their admission in the UAAP (except for Ateneo de Manila University and De La Salle University's colors).

 Prior to the start of UAAP Season 84 in March 2022, the league unveiled its new logo on December 17, 2021.
 The new logo was inspired by the Philippine traditional native sport sipa.
+Though the school colors arrangement was followed in reverse Season 84 (the season that the UAAP adopted the current logo), the arrangement of school colors still changes every season beginning with Season 85.
+The host school's colors is placed at the topmost "sipa" streak.

-Member universities
+Member schools

-The following are the member universities of the league:
+The following are the member schools of the league: